Get your own free workspace

 Section 2 - Impeachment

-The senate may call for a vote of no confidence on a senator of the same body (city, district or National) If a vote passes by majority, the senator shall be removed from office.
+The senate may call for a vote of no confidence on a senator of the same body (city, district or National), or a sub-servant body (a district by a national senator, or a city within a district senator's district).
+If a vote passes by majority, the senator shall be removed from office., and an emergency election should be held at the soonest possible time.

-Any person may become a full citizen of Saltha, with full rights except that of being elected or appointed to a goverment post.
-A person who is in good standing with the laws of their country, taken a oath of loyalty to Saltha, pass a written test and is not in way deemed a hazard to saltha shall be admited as a citizen of the republic of Saltha.
-A person born of a citizen of Saltha, whether they are foriegn or naturally born shall be considered a naterual citizen of the Republic of Saltha.
+Any person may become a full citizen of Saltha, with full rights except that of being elected or appointed to a government post.
+A person who is in good standing with the laws of their country, taken a oath of loyalty to Saltha, pass a written test and is not in way deemed a hazard to saltha shall be admired as a citizen of the republic of Saltha.
+A person born of at least one citizen of Saltha, whether they are foreign and naturalized or naturally born shall be considered a natural born citizen of the Republic of Saltha.

 No person shall be refused the right to vote based on their sex.

-Saltha hereby submits itself to the rules of the World Assembly, and all laws by the World Assembly are laws of Saltha.
-On the passing of any laws in the General Assembly, before it is ratified and accepted as law the National Senate shall convene and put to a vote the ratification or dismissal of the law.
-On a vote to dismiss a law, Saltha shall formerly also cause this amendment to be repealed and shall formerly terminate membership of the world assembly.
+Saltha hereby submits itself to the rules of the World Assembly.
+On passing of new resolutions, the national senate shall convene next to vote on whether to ratify or reject the new resolution as law.
+On a vote to dismiss a law, Saltha shall formerly also cause this amendment to be repealed and shall formerly terminate membership of the world assembly, as per the agreements of membership to the world assembly.

 Comments (0)